foundriesio/docs/source/reference-manual/boards/am62xx-sk.rst

 Hardware Preparation
 --------------------

-Set up the board for booting from MMC1-SDCard:
+Set up the board for booting from USB DFU mode:

 #.
 Ensure that the power is off (remove cable from **J11**):